 IT’S PAST 11 P.M.
-IN THE HIGH DESERT, which is why Pappy and Harriet’s is closed.
-Strange, because the bar and restaurant is also a gig venue.
-But still, it’s a weeknight.
-So Jesse Hughes floors the gas pedal of his white Toyota Scion with 190,000 miles on it and heads for the lower desert of Southern California.
-Palm Desert, actually.
-The town of just under 50,000 where he grew up after his mother moved him from South Carolina following the divorce.
-The place where he met music prodigy Josh Homme in high school, and the place that would ultimately set him on a path to rock stardom—or the modern approximation of it at least.
+IN THE HIGH DESERT, which is why Pappy And Harriet’s is closed.
+Strange, because the bar and restaurant is also a gig venue, but it’s a week night, so Jesse Hughes floors the gas pedal of his white Toyota Scion with 190,000 miles on the clock and heads south in the direction of his hometown.
+Hughes is the 42-year-old lead singer of and brains behind American rock band Eagles Of Death Metal.
+He is driving towards Palm Desert, a small city in the Coachella Valley with a population of just under 50,000.
+This is where he spent much of his childhood after relocating with his mother from South Carolina at the age of seven following his parents’ divorce.
+It’s also where, in high school, he met rock prodigy Josh Homme and the place that would ultimately set him on a path to rock stardom – or a pastiched approximation of it, at least.

-As he manipulates the wheel, he lights a cigarette and scrolls through his iPhone for Prince, or James Brown, or whatever artist he needs to emphasize the point he’s making at that very moment.
-The car makes herky-jerky movements as he navigates it at mildly alarming speeds down the twisty part of State Route 62, from Joshua Tree into the low desert.
+As he manipulates the steering wheel, he lights a cigarette and scrolls through his iPhone for Prince, or James Brown, or whatever artist he needs to emphasise the point he’s making at that moment.
+The car makes herky-jerky movements as he navigates it at mildly alarming speeds down the twisty part of State Route 62, from Joshua Tree into the Low Desert.

 The chip on his shoulder is an important one.
-It’s rescued him from a nasty divorce and a job in video store management and led to a music industry career the envy of 99 percent of the bands out there.
-Four albums, including the one he’s working on out here; catchy tunes that lace commercials for beer, Microsoft platforms and Nike; and international tours opening for megawatt bands.
-Eagles of Death Metal have been lavishly praised by the Foo Fighters and kicked off a tour by Axl Rose on the first night, an episode Hughes commemorated with a new tattoo.
+It’s rescued him from a nasty divorce and a job in video-store management, and led to a music career which most artists would kill for.
+He’s crafted four albums that feature catchy tunes that have provided a soundtrack to commercials hawking everything from beer to software programmes and sportswear, and providing reliable warm-up for stadium rock bands.
+Eagles of Death Metal have been lavishly praised by the Foo Fighters and thrown off a Guns N’ Roses tour by Axl Rose on the first night, an episode Hughes commemorated with a new tattoo.

-He came to rock prominence with the help of Homme, a best friend who just happens to be both the frontman of Queens of the Stone Age and his music industry swami.
-That chip on his shoulder is layered with a curious intellect, a biting wit and an almost scientific approach to rock ’n’ roll success: Write good songs, never let them know your true self, and “kill rock and rape roll” at every waking moment.
+He came to rock prominence with the help of Homme, who happens to be both the frontman of the Queens Of the Stone Age and his best friend in the music industry.
+That chip on his shoulder comes with controversial views, an offensive sense of humour and, fortunately for his music career, an almost scientific approach to forming a rock ’n’ roll band: write good songs, never let them know your true self and “kill rock and rape roll” at every waking moment.

-“I’m trying to do anything for people to have a good time with me,” Hughes says.
-“I’m not trying to give people a good time because, f*ck that, I’m having a good time.
+“I’m trying to do anything for people to have a good time with me,” says Hughes.
+“I’m not trying to give people a good time because, forget that, I’m having a good time.
 You want to have a good time with me?
 Let’s do this.
 My dad had a quote: ‘There’s a rock ’n’ roll band that jacks off for everyone in the room to see.
-And there’s a rock ’n’ roll band that tries to f*ck everybody in the room.
+And there’s a rock ’n’ roll band that tries to f–k everybody in the room.
 Which one would you like to be?’
-So I’m trying to f*ck everybody in the room.
-I’m trying to get everybody some exercise.”
+So I’m trying to f–k everybody in the room.”

-The band’s music is familiar and compulsively listenable.
-The sound is spare: tight snare, methodical kick drum, wailing guitar, grinding bass … rinse and repeat.
+The band’s music is compulsively listenable.
+The sound is sparse: wailing guitars over a grinding bass line and a tight snare and bass drum beat.
 The lyrics are clever and soaked in Hollywood heartbreak and nights out in pursuit of the holy trinity, of which one is sex.
 It’s music to dance to, music to lose yourself to.
-It’s pop rock: pure and simple and unapologetic, and transmitted viscerally by the Fu-Manchu’ed, tight- jeans-and-suspenders-wearing man in the driver’s seat of the Scion.
+It’s pop rock, transmitted viscerally by the suspenders-wearing man in the driver’s seat of the Scion.

 “The Beatles defined pop music,” he says.
 “It’s our obligation to make it better.
 That’s what I’m trying to do, baby.
 I didn’t want any music that put up a velvet rope in any way.
 I didn’t want any snobbery.”